-Funding awarded during previous accounting periods also yielded a substantial number of scientific papers that were published during this accounting period in high-impact peer-reviewed journals.
-Sponsored research groups and labs, such as those at Purdue University and University of Birmingham, continuously aid the progression of our knowledge and understanding of Lowe syndrome.
+Funding awarded during previous accounting periods also yielded a substantial number of scientific papers that were published during this accounting period in high-impact peer-reviewed journals, such as Nature.
+Sponsored research groups and labs, such as those at Purdue University and Imperial College London, continuously aid the progression of our knowledge and understanding of Lowe syndrome.
 The following articles are examples of published work produced with support and funding from Lowe Syndrome Trust: